carturoch/ex_uc/README.md

 ### Adding more units

+Unit sets (_kinds_) are really easy to extend.
+You don't need to add a conversion to every other existent unit in the _kind_ (though, of course you can). **ExUc** will find the shortest path in a _kind_ of units as a graph, using defined conversions.

 Every unit supported by **ExUc** is defined in a config file in _config/units/<KIND>.ex_, e.g. `config/units/temperature.ex`.

 Each of these files requires to have the following structure: